-C OMPANY

-2016 2015
+COMPANY

-RM RM
+2017 RM 2016 RM

 Unsecured

 Corporate guarantee given by the Company for banking facilities extended by financial institutions to certain subsidiaries

 - Limit 19,900,000 19,900,000

-- Utilised as at the end of the reporting period 3,454,731 3,930,762
+- Utilised as at the end of the reporting period 2,938,622 3,454,731

-20. CONTINGENT LIABILITIES (Cont'd)
+20. CONTINGENT LIABILITIES (CONT'D)

 The corporate guarantee does not have a determinable effect on the terms of the credit facilities due to the banks requiring corporate guarantee as a pre-condition for approving the credit facilities granted to certain subsidiaries.
-The actual terms of the credit facilities are likely to be the best indicator of "at market" terms and hence the fair value of the credit facilities are equal to the credit facilities amounts received by the subsidiaries.
-As such, there is no value on the corporate guarantee to be recognised in the financial statements.
+The actual terms of the credit facilities are likely to be the best indicator of "at market" terms and hence the fair value of the credit facilities are equal to the credit facilities amount received by the subsidiaries.
+Further there was no consideration received by the Company for the issuance of the corporate guarantees and therefore, there is no value on the corporate guarantee to be recognised.